e-j-w/AngDist/README.md

 ## Installation

-Use 'make' to compile.
+Use `make` to compile.
 Tested and seems to work with gfortran on Ubuntu 14.04/16.04 and Scientific Linux 6.
 Requires `libmathlib` (in the `cernlib` package on Ubuntu 14.04/16.04 and SL6).
 If on SL6, you may need to replace the LIB line in the `Makefile` with:

 ```